vsoch/scif/docs/0-index.md

  - [Tutorils](/scif/tutorials): are a good place to start if you are a user or developer.
 These pages will show you how you generate and interact with a scientific filesystem.
 Or jump right in to a *[quick start](/scif/tutorial-quick-start)* or *[really quick start](/scif/tutorial-really-quick-start)*.
  - [Goals](/scif/goals): here we review how SCI-F allows for internal modularity and consistency, transparency, and reproducible practices.
+ - [Examples](/scif/examples): Whether you are a system admin, a developer, or a research scientist, why would you want to use SCI-F anyway?
  - [Specification](/scif/spec): reviews the current specification for SCI-F.

 ### Resources